marsuper33/Azure-LabEnv2024/README.md

 </a>

 This template allows you to create a VM with Visual Studio 2022 Latest Community Edition on Windows 11 in an Azure subscription.

+## Micrsoft Azure Pass

+If you have an Azure Pass availabe, you can use it to create the lab environment.
+Please follow this [link](https://www.microsoftazurepass.com/) to redeem your Azure Pass.